Earnings Per Share (EPS) Growth

 How EPS Growth Works

 The mechanism behind EPS Growth is straightforward but powerful.
 It is driven by two main levers: increasing the numerator (Net Income) or decreasing the denominator (Shares Outstanding).
 To increase Net Income, a company can sell more goods or services (revenue growth) or cut costs to improve margins (margin expansion).
 A company that can grow revenue while expanding margins will see an explosive acceleration in EPS.
 This is often referred to as "operating leverage."
 For instance, a software company with fixed costs can add millions in revenue with very little incremental expense, dropping almost all that new revenue to the bottom line.
+This operational efficiency is what long-term growth investors prize most, as it demonstrates a scalable business model that can compound earnings over many years.
 Alternatively, companies can manufacture EPS growth through financial engineering, primarily share buybacks.
 By using cash to repurchase shares, the company reduces the total number of shares available.
 Even if net income remains stagnant, EPS will rise because that income is divided among fewer shares.
 While this boosts the metric, investors generally prefer "high-quality" EPS growth driven by actual business expansion rather than just buybacks.
-Understanding the source of the growth—organic vs. engineered—is essential for accurate valuation.
+Understanding the source of the growth—organic vs. engineered—is essential for accurate valuation and for predicting if the growth rate is sustainable once the company runs out of cash for repurchases.

 Calculating EPS Growth